akruszewski/gibl/manuscript/chapter4.md

 > (eval-contract test-transaction '(if (= (+ 1 2) 4) from to))
 "You"
 ```

-Note that a contract in our implementation is just an S-expression.

 Finally, we provide the output which is just the transaction validity check: